The Sims 4 Marketplace and Maker Program.webp

 What is Moola and how much does it cost?

 Moola is the virtual currency used exclusively for Marketplace purchases.
 You buy it through your platform's store in set bundles.
-Here is the full pricing breakdown confirmed by Maxis:
+Here is the full pricing breakdown from Maxis:

 Loading table...

-Moola carries several important restrictions that players should understand before buying:
+Moola carries several restrictions that players should understand before buying:

 • Non-refundable under any circumstances